 - Fall entry-level employment offer: November 1 or 2 weeks after written offer; whichever is later

-- Spring entry-level employment offer: 2 weeks after written offer
+- Spring entry-level employment or internship offer: 2 weeks after written offer

 It is against our policy for employers to make employment offers that include undue time pressure for acceptance of offers, or that encourage the revocation of another employment offer.
 Exploding offers are strictly prohibited.
 We define an exploding offer as any offer that does not adhere to our job offer policy stated above and/or that has special incentives attached for early acceptance, including signing bonuses.
 Employer partners must refrain from any practice that improperly influences and affects job offer acceptances.